 To protect the Court’s power and money.
 The process can be made more expensive if they can make you qualify to continue to be a parent, with one of you having more power and authority than the other.
 Your rights actually protect you from being required to qualify and protect you from being made less than an equal parent to the other.
 Your rights require that the Court apply constitutional protections before they marginalize you.
 If you do not know this, then they can marginalize you.
 Once they have done this it is easier to discredit you and impose more and more procedures that cost you.
 The goal of costing you more money is to get you to run out of resources so that you cannot continue to challenge them.

 We’ve all probably heard about common law.
 But what is it really?
 And why does it matter to you?

-First we have to understand where common law comes from.
+In order to understand this concept better, first we have to understand where common law comes from.

 Common Law is judge made law.
 It is “The body of law derived from judicial decisions, rather than from statutes or constitutions.”
 A common law doctrine is when a multitude of decisions are made over a long period of time.